 A highly underrated empire building game, Ultimate Domain (or Genesia as it is known in Europe) plays a bit like a cross between Bullfrog's Populous and Sid Meier's Civilization, but with some unique twists.
 The plot goes as follows: a long time ago, the King of Genesia defied the gods by giving the sacred jewels to his beloved.
 Angry, the Gods cursed the land, resulting in years of draught and starvation.
 Years later, three of the King's descendants are returning to the land.
-Only one can obtain forgiveness of the Gods by recovering the Jewels of Neort.
-There are 2 ways to win the game: either you become the first to recover 7 of the 9 jewels, or eliminate all your adversaries.
-Since the jewels are scattered across the land, though, the two ways require similar strategies since you must invade the enemies' lands to capture their jewels, and defend your own against attack. |
+Only one will earn forgiveness by recovering the Jewels of Neort.
+There are two ways to win the game: either you become the first to recover seven of the nine jewels, or eliminate all your adversaries.
+Since the jewels are scattered across the land, though, the two approaches entail similar strategies since you must invade the enemies' lands to capture their jewels, and defend your own. |

 Despite all these weakneses, however, Ultimate Domain is a deep and engaging strategy game that fans of the genre should enjoy, once they get used to the interface and poor graphics.
-Two thumbs up!
+Two thumbs up!Reviewed by: Underdogs